Michael Kwan: Biography

-Kwan was born in 1949 in Hong Kong, he attended St. Paul's Co-educational College and graduated in 1969.
+Kwan was born in 1949 in British Hong Kong.
+He attended St. Paul's Co-educational College and graduated in 1969.
 He was admitted in the University of Hong Kong in the same year and later graduated with a degree of Bachelor of Architecture.
 Kwan practiced architecture full-time after graduation and founded his practice in 1983.
 His wife is also an architect.

-Due to his amateur status as a singer, he was never eligible to be awarded lifetime achievement awards despite having sung 78 theme songs for Hong Kong television dramas, like Reincarnated (1978).
-Before the 1970s, he was an English folk song singer for The Swinging Minstrels.
+Due to his amateur status as a singer, he was never eligible to be awarded lifetime achievement awards despite having sung 78 theme songs for Hong Kong television dramas such as Reincarnated (1978).
+Before the 1970s, he was an English folk song singer for the Swinging Minstrels.
 He also declined to accept the Golden Needle Award in 1993 due to him being out of the spotlight for so long.
 The award was not awarded at all that year.
 He did receive an equivalent of Meritorious Service Medal from the Queen in 1985 for services to Cantopop.

+In 1986, Kwan joined EMI (Hong Kong) and his first album was the EP "The Revelation of the Clam".
+Due to his positive and healthy image, Kwan Ching-kit was invited to sing many charity songs, such as "A Little Candlelight" (the song selected for the 1981 Hong Kong International Year of the Disabled), "A Voice" (the theme song for the 1985 Hong Kong District Council Election), and "Ignite the Fire" (the theme song for the 1985 International Youth Year).
+The song "Revelation of the Clam" (the theme song of the 1986 International Information Year and the publicity song of the Committee on Civic Education) was sung by Lowell Lo and Albert Au, and is considered by many to be his comeback work and a representative public welfare song written by lyricist Richard Lam for the government: it cleverly uses metaphors to visualize political messages and reduce the sense of preaching.
+In the same year, Kwan released the album "Revelation", returning to the image and singing style of PolyGram's later years.
+Unfortunately, the album received a lukewarm response from the market, and Kwan remained absent from major music award ceremonies.